tulz-app/frontroute/website/src/main/resources/doc/overview/concepts/path-matcher.md

 # Path matchers

-Path matchers are used to match a URL path against some defined "patterns" and (optionally) return an extracted value (similar to directives).
+Path matchers are used to match a URL path against a defined "pattern" and (optionally) return an extracted value (similar to directives).

 A path matcher can either "match" (and provide a value) or "reject".